thomas-cleary-uwa/cits3200-unipark-booking/docs/make_booking.md

 # How to make a booking
-A guide on how to place a booking on the behalf of a guest.
+Guide on how to place a booking on the behalf of a guest.

 [Go back to Admin Help Directory](https://thomcleary.github.io/cits3200-unipark-booking/admin_directory)